Welcome! Pianu works best with the latest version of Chrome. Just plug in and play!

 In Chrome, click the padlock in the URL bar, and make sure that "MIDI devices full control" is set to "always allow".

-A simple restart of your computer solves many driver issues that could have arisen during installation, and refreshes your operating system.
+A restart of your computer solves many driver issues that could have arisen during installation, and refreshes your operating system.

 Verifying your keyboard